TEALSK12/introduction-to-computer-science/culture_day_lesson_b.md

 Students will be able to...

-* Describe in detail the topic of their assigned/chosen computer science related topic
+* Describe in detail the topic of their assigned or chosen computer science related topic.
-* Answer questions about their topic
+* Facilitate and answer questions about their topic.
-* Explore and analyze the impact on, and impact of, technology in the context of their topic
+* Explore and analyze the impact on, and impact of, technology in the context of their topic.

 ## Explain to students

 Coding is a technical skill.
+The process of software development, product creation, and deployment involves

+* Technical innovations
+* A community of people
+* Cultural beliefs and values.

-Yet the process of software development, product creation, and deployment involves the intersection of diverse technical innovations, global community of people, cultural beliefs, values, and ethical positions.
-There is impact from, and impact on, our life and society at many levels (personal, community, global, and environmental) including the unintended negative consequences of the technology choices we make.
-These connections and discussions, help us appreciate the past, be wiser in the present, and more ready to embrace the future.
+There is impact from, and impact on, our life and society at many levels (personal, community, global, and environmental) including negative consequences of the technology choices we make.
+These connections and discussions help us appreciate the past but make better decisions in the future.

 ## Example topics